vurg/stroller-iot/README.md

 ![](https://hackmd.io/_uploads/H1rHToZt2.png)

-**Overview**: Stroller IoT is a smart stroller project using the Raspberry Pi Pico W that includes a temperature and humidity sensor, indicator lights, and a social networking component.
+**Overview**: Stroller IoT is a smart stroller project using the Raspberry Pi Pico W that includes a temperature and humidity sensor, vibration sensor, indicator lights, and a social networking component.
 The purpose is to allow parents with strollers to monitor the environment, so they can take actions to ensure the comfort of their child.
 Another purpose of the project is to enable parents with strollers to socialize when they are in close proximity or approaching each other (within 10 meters).

-The project hardware includes the Raspberry Pi Pico W, a DHT11 sensor, LED indicators, a push button, and a 38 kHz IR transmitter/sensor pair.
+The project hardware includes the Raspberry Pi Pico W, a DHT11 sensor, LED indicators, a push button, a tilt sensor, and a 38 kHz IR transmitter/sensor pair.
 The software includes an Adafruit IoT dashboard.

 **Time**: 10-12 hours to complete, depending on skill level.